andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     1. Agree to the terms and conditions and click **Save**

 1. The registration page will refresh with additional buttons in the integration section.
 The buttons provide sample code for the **Landing** page and a `manifest.json` file for a Teams app.
 Save both of these assets.
+In a text editor paste the Landing page code copied from the registration page and replace all of the double quotes `"` with the single quote character `'`.
+You will need this code in a moment.

 ### Add Connector to existing Bot